divine13/androidAppWitsConf/README.md

 If you get a **JAVA_HOME** not defined error checkout this link [here](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html)
  * the default directory of your java installation is at C:\Program Files\Java\jdkXXX

+ #Stay in touch
+ we also have a [facebook group](https://web.facebook.com/groups/1779060162363763/)

+ you can can contact us on 0641091553 if you need directions or any urgant infomation